Vega-Altair vs Matplotlib - Which Is Better for Data Visualization in Python

 Cons of Matplotlib

-- Complexity: The API can be difficult and time-consuming for creating advanced plots.
+• Complexity: The API can feel verbose and tricky, especially for advanced plots or layouts.

 Introduction to Vega-Altair